July 30, 2024

 The easiest way to get from Taoyuan International Airport (TPE) to Taipei is the Airport MRT train, which takes about 35–40 minutes to Taipei Main Station.
 I’m normally a taxi girl but I promise the MRT is so easy that it’s kinda pointless to sit in traffic in a taxi unless you have a TON of luggage.

 Trains run frequently and are affordable.
 Taxis and airport buses are also available, but the MRT is typically the fastest and most convenient option.
+This is also why a Taipei layover is so doable!

 Many people in Taipei speak basic to moderate English, especially younger residents and those working in tourism.
 MRT stations, transportation signs, and many restaurant menus include English.
 While not everyone is fluent, American travelers generally find it easy to get around.